 If you are looking to get rid of it, take it to 3-5 different jewelers and see what they say.
 Make sure to have your bill of sale, GIA Grading Report, and an old appraisal if you have it.
 One thing for sure, make sure you do not use the ring as collateral with your lawyer during the divorce as they will give you pennies on the dollar.
 If you are only engaged and not married, 18 states so far have created a law that requires the woman to give the ring back if the relationship ends before the wedding.

 Do diamonds burn in a fire?

 Diamonds are one of the hardest minerals and have a high melting point around 1520 degrees.
-With that being said, they are not really flammable, however they are combustible Since a diamond is pure carbon, when burned (oxidized) it turns into carbon dioxide.
-If you are worried about a diamond melting in a fire, that is not something to worry about to much; your Gold or Platinum setting will melt way before your diamond burn.
+With that being said, they are not really flammable, however, they are combustible Since a diamond is a pure carbon, when burned (oxidized) it turns into carbon dioxide.
+If you are worried about a diamond melting in a fire, that is not something to worry about too much; your Gold or Platinum setting will melt away before your diamond burn.

 How many facets does a standard Round Brilliant Cut diamond have?

 The Round Brilliant Cut has 57 facets, or 58 facets if you include the culet.

 How much does it cost to obtain a grading report for a diamond?